Hair Color Filter — Hair Color Filter

 Can I use the result as a salon reference?

 Yes.
-Many users want a salon reference on their own face rather than on a stranger's inspiration photo, and that is exactly where this type of preview helps.
+Many users want a salon preview on their own face rather than on a stranger's inspiration photo, and that is exactly where this type of preview helps.
+Treat it as a visual conversation starter, not a guarantee of what bleach, toner, or permanent dye can achieve in one session.

 What kind of photo works best for a hair color filter?